BouazzaSE/NeuralXVA/README.md

 ## Fast simulations & trainings on the GPU

 Since Monte-Carlo (nested or not) simulations are parallel in nature, they easily lend themselves to parallelization on GPUs.
-The diffusion engine is implemented using custom CUDA routines for maximum speed on NVidia GPUs and implements a few optimizations:
+The diffusion engine is implemented using custom CUDA routines for maximum speed on NVidia GPUs and implements a few optimizations (some of which are classic and inline with https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html):
 * coalesced memory accesses for fast read/writes in the GPU global memory: this is achieved by having the Monte-Carlo scenario in the container array of any simulated process indexed using the last axis in the array and having a thread configuration such that two successive threads will correspond to two successive Monte-Carlo scenarios;
 * all diffusion parameters stored in the constant memory: provides high-speed access to read-only data, which can be accessed by all threads at the same time using broadcasting;
 * the shared memory is used as a fast buffer for storing the specifications of the products;